AdobeDocs/target-learn.en/help/integrations/set-up-a4t-reports-in-analysis-workspace-for-auto-target-activities.md

 Thus, the difference between the attribution used by Target’s models (during training) versus the default attribution used in querying data (during report generation) may lead to discrepancies.
 It may even appear that the ML models are performing poorly, when in fact the issue lies with attribution.

 >[!TIP]
 >
 >If the ML models are optimizing for a metric that is attributed differently from that of the metrics you are viewing in a report, the models may not perform as expected!
-To avoid this, ensure the goal metrics on your report use the same attribution used by Target's ML models.
+To avoid this, ensure the goal metrics on your report use the same metric definition and attribution used by Target's ML models.

+The exact metric definition, and attribution settings depend on the [optimization criterion](https://experienceleague.adobe.com/docs/target/using/integrate/a4t/a4t-at-aa.html?lang=en#supported) you specified during activity creation.

+### Target defined conversions, or Analytics metrics with *Maximize Metric Value Per Visit*

+When the metric is a Target conversion, or an Analytics metrics with **Maximize Metric Value Per Visit**, the goal metric definition allows for multiple conversion events to occur in the same visit.
 To view goal metrics that have the same attribution methodology used by Adobe Target's ML models, follow these steps:

   1. Hover over the goal metric’s gear icon: